Striking barristers to meet new Justice Secretary

 The Criminal Bar Association will sit down with Brandon Lewis, who was appointed to the role two weeks ago.

-Barristers are due to meet with the Justice Secretary for the first time since they went on strike.
+Barristers are meeting with the Justice Secretary for the first time since they went on strike.

-On Tuesday the Criminal Bar Association (CBA) will sit down with Brandon Lewis, who was appointed to the role two weeks ago.
+Members of the Criminal Bar Association (CBA) were due to sit down with Brandon Lewis, who was appointed to the role two weeks ago, on Tuesday afternoon.

 His predecessor Dominic Raab previously refused to meet with the organisation during the action.

-The meeting was due to take place last week but was delayed after the Queen’s death.
+The meeting was initially meant to take place last week but was delayed after the Queen’s death.
 While all planned demonstrations were also postponed, the all-out strike has continued during the national mourning period.

 Barristers in England and Wales are taking part in a continuous walk-out after their row with the Government over pay intensified.